Skip to content

 Time Series

-Counts the number of tag combinations for each metric reported by DataKit on the day (billed per thousand, unit: "thousand/day").
+Counts the number of tag combinations for Metrics data reported via DataKit on the day (billed per thousand, unit: "thousand/day").

 For more details, refer to Time Series Logic Explained.